TomasGonzalez/hand-gesture-recognition-using-mediapipe-in-react/README.md

 but in React, and nextJS.

+The working demo is deployed in here https://tomasgonzalez.github.io/hand-gesture-recognition-using-mediapipe-in-react/ .

 I made It because I need it for another project, and thought that It would be a good idea to upload it in this rough form just in case It helps anyone.